 Thomas A. Crowell, Esq. is an entertainment and intellectual property attorney and partner with the New York law firm of LaneCrowell, LLP.
 Mr. Crowell counsels clients on a wide range of entertainment law and intellectual property rights issues, including deals with TLC, Elsevier Publishing, Starz, Discovery Communications, Focal Press, the Smithsonian Network, WE: The Women's Entertainment Network, The Science Technology Network, IDW Publishing, and Sony Entertainment.
 His clients' work is seen in the pages of Marvel and DC comics and on movie, TV, computer, and mobile screens across the world.
 A frequent columnist for film industry publications, Mr. Crowell is also the author of a best-selling legal guide for independent producers, The Pocket Lawyer for Filmmakers (Focal Press), which has been adopted as a core textbook in many film and law schools across the United States.
 His latest book is “The Pocket Lawyer for Comic Book Creators” (Focal Press) — is the very first dedicated legal guide for the comic book industry.
 He currently serves as a series editor for Focal Press and its new line of legal guides for artists.
 Prior to becoming an attorney, Mr. Crowell was a television producer and the head of business development for one of Japan's premier satellite television news companies, the Science Technology Network.
 Mr. Crowell began his legal career at KMZ Rosenman, where he established his expertise in entertainment, media, intellectual property protection, and general corporate and commercial matters.
 In addition to his private practice, as a teacher, Thomas is the co-creator and Director from Practice, emeritus, of the “Indie Film Clinic” at Cardozo Law School, where he has taught courses in film and media law.
 THIS PRESENTATION HAS BEEN PREPARED FOR EDUCATIONAL AND INFORMATIONAL PURPOSES ONLY AND IS NOT INTENDED TO PROVIDE LEGAL ADVICE OR A LEGAL OPINION.
 PLEASE BE AWARE THAT QUESTIONS YOU RAISE DURING THE WORKSHOP ARE NOT CONFIDENTIAL.
 ONLY YOUR ATTORNEY CAN ADVISE YOU WHICH LAWS ARE APPLICABLE TO YOUR SPECIFIC CASE AND SITUATION.
 Full Bio »

-What is the most important element in your film to landing a distributor?
+What is the most important element toward your film to landing a distributor?
 The script?
 The director?
-Probably not.
+You may be surprised.
 For many distributors, the choice of one film over another often comes down to whether your film features an actor that audiences recognize.
 Actors’ performances breathe life into a film, and their fame gives a film its marketing power.
+Whether you're shooting a student or short film, ultra low budget, low budget or new media, it's important to sign talent that will help move the needle on your project.
+As important, you must know how to navigate the wide, varied landscape of actor agreements to assure that you are buttoned up legally so that distributors and sales agents are attracted to your project.

-Because performers realize the hold they have over a film project, negotiating the performer’s services agreement can be a nail-biting experience.
+Because performers realize the hold they have over a film project, negotiating talent services agreement can be a nail-biting experience.
 Virtually every recognizable performer has a team of agents, managers, and attorneys ready to protect the actor’s interests and negotiate the best deal they can for their client.
 For producers, knowing how to negotiate an actor’s contract is critical for the success of their films.
+Making sure that you have your film set up properly from the legal perspective at the get-go will help put you in the best position to negotiate.
+And, making sure you know the clauses to look out for during negotiation and how to handle them is crucial.

-Testimonials for Thomas' previous webinar: "One of the best yet!
+"One of the best yet!
 All are informative and I have learned from each, but this one topped the charts.
-Definitely want him back.
+Definitely want Thomas back.
 Thanks!"
-J. Rose

 Thomas A. Crowell, Esq.